Financial disputes resolution

 - a product's investment performance

-- complaints that could be better dealt with by another body (such as the Commerce Commission) or that’s already been made to another body (such as the courts) or that’s already been investigated by the scheme (although Banking Ombudsman scheme members can agree to a complaint being re-investigated and can also agree to waive the time limitations).
+- complaints that could be better dealt with by another body (such as the Commerce Commission), or have already been made to another body (such as the courts), or have already been investigated by the scheme (although BOS members can agree to a complaint being re-investigated and can also agree to waive the time limitations)

-A scheme won't accept complaints it regards as "frivolous" or "vexatious".
+- complaints they regard as "frivolous" or "vexatious".

 Step 1